iluwatar/java-design-patterns/collecting-parameter/README.md

 Tutorials for this method are found in:
 - 'Refactoring to Patterns' by Joshua Kerivsky
 - 'Smalltalk Best Practice Patterns' by Kent Beck

+## Known uses
+Joshua Kerivsky gives a real-world example in his book 'Refactoring to Patterns'.
+He gives an example of using the Collecting Parameter Design Pattern to create a `toString()` method for an XML tree.
+Without using this design pattern, this would require a bulky function with conditionals and concatenation that would worsen code readability.
+Such a method can be broken down into smaller methods, each appending their own set of information to the collecting parameter.

 ## Consequences
 Pros: